lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/ngc_containers.md

 a single bundle.
 Since workloads inside a container always use the same environment, the performance is reproducible and portable.

-On ZIH system [Singularity](https://sylabs.io/) used as a standard container solution.
+On ZIH system [Singularity](https://sylabs.io/) is used as a standard container solution.

 ## NGC Containers in General